urbit/docs/arvo/clay/read.md

   +$  moat  [from=case to=case =path]  ::  change range
 ```

-The `from` and `to` fields specify the range of cases for which to subscribe.
+The `from` and `to` fields specify the range of `case`s for which to subscribe.
 The range is *inclusive*.
 It can be specified by date or by revision number, whichever you prefer.

 The `path` is a path to a file or directory.
-If it's `~` it refers to the root of the desk in question.
-This lets you say "only inform me of changes to the desk if the specified file or directory exists".
-If it doesn't exist, clay will send you nothing.
+If it's `~` it refers to the root of the `desk` in question.
+This lets you say "only inform me of changes to the `desk` if the specified file or directory exists".
+If it doesn't exist, Clay will not send you anything.

-When you reach the end of the subscribed range of cases, clay will send you a `%writ` with a null `riot` to inform you the subscription has ended like:
+When you reach the end of the subscribed range of `case`s, Clay will send you a `%writ` with a null `riot` to inform you the subscription has ended like:

 ```hoon
 [%writ p=~]